Desert Moon Observatory

 • Occultations

 Desert Moon Observatory (Minor Planet Center #448) is a roll-out observatory with an 12-inch (0.3 m) LX-200 with an AP-7B CCD camera.
 The telescope is controlled through an umbilical to a computer in the garage.
-That computer is, in turn, connected via wireless Ethernet to the main computer in the house.
+That computer is, in turn, connected via powerline Ethernet to the main computer in the house.

 The co-directors of the Observatory are Bert and Janet Stevens.

-Desert Moon Observatory Moves On!
+Desert Moon Observatory News:

 Desert Moon Observatory Observes Deep Impact hit on Comet Tempel 1.